“Plastics will be with you, for you, between you, around you, in front of you, behind you, next to you, above you, beneath you and beside you!”

 - Connected: Connected vehicles (CVs).
 These vehicles “talk” to infrastructure and other vehicles electronically.
 They use the Internet, wireless local area networks, and short-range radio signals to obtain information for the operating equipment, then share this information with other vehicles and infrastructure.

 - Electric: Electric vehicles (EVs).
 These vehicles use one or more electric motors or traction motors for propulsion.
 Electric cars run at least partially on electricity.

 - Shared: Shared vehicles.
 These vehicles rely on GPS and wireless data (vs rails and subway) to connect with users.
 Shared transportation allows users to access transportation services as needed or on-demand.
 Examples include cars, bikes, app-based ride services and more.

 Plastics will be an essential part of the ACES cars of the future, as well as essential to the transformative infrastructure necessary for their operation.

-For example, with autonomous vehicles, thermoplastics and plastic films will be integrated into front grills and bumpers, enabling engineers to mount LIDAR detection sensors into the design of a vehicle’s grill, side panels, or bumpers without aesthetic differences.
+For example, with autonomous vehicles, thermoplastics and plastic films will be integrated into auto body exteriors, enabling engineers to mount LIDAR detection sensors into the design of a vehicle’s grill, side panels, or bumpers without aesthetic differences.
 Connected cars of the future that communicate with one another using data connectivity will also require more plastics in them, but that’s not all.
 The data warehouses which run on networked servers will be plastic-coated or protected by PVC, PTFE, and other plastics.
 As for electric vehicles, they will benefit greatly from lightweighting with plastics.
 This allows them to offset added autonomous technology weight and preserve their battery over long ranges.

 So in the near future when plastics are fully and completely integrated into ACES, they will in more places that you may realize.